-During the first half of 2018, the Company announced signing Letter Of Intent ("LOI") agreements with five unrelated partnering entities.
-In each agreement we contribute either scandium master alloy product, or aluminum-scandium alloy product for trial testing by the partners in their downstream manufacturing applications.
-In each LOI, the parties have agreed to report the parameters and general results of the testing program utilizing these scandium-containing alloys, upon completion of testing.
+During 2018 (three fiscal quarters), the Company announced signing Letter Of Intent ("LOI") agreements with seven unrelated partnering entities.
+In each agreement we have agreed to contribute either scandium master alloy product, or aluminum-scandium alloy product for trial testing by the partners in their downstream manufacturing applications.
+In each LOI, the parties have agreed to disclose to us the parameters and general results of the testing program utilizing these scandium-containing alloys, upon completion of testing.